Spaceee-roy/Project_4d99013339524b77a3e24af62f70009b/README.md

 # YouTube Short Automation Script
-This repository contains the code for the YouTube Short Automation Created by Spaceee-roy and helped by Attit11.
+This repository contains the code for the YouTube Short Automation Created by Spaceee-roy and supported by Attit11.

 # Important Note